 Study of the U.S. Institutes for Scholars

-The Institute on American Politics and Political Thought
+SUSI on American Politics and Political Thought

 The Study of the U.S. Institute on American Politics and Political Thought examines major currents in U.S. political thought from the colonial period to the present.
 It explores the shaping of American identity and the intersection and interplay between that identity and U.S. history and politics.
 The Institute is organized around two interrelated questions: How has a system of ordered liberty founded in the nineteenth century survived through two centuries of social and political change; and how is that system functioning today.
-The Institute provides an overview of the country's democratic founding, and discussions of race, religion, immigration, gender, and civil rights weave together a stronger understanding of the development of American political institutions.
+The Institute provides an overview of the country's democratic founding, and discussions of race, religion, immigration, gender, and civil rights weave together a stronger understanding of the development of American political thought.
 The academic program consists of discussions with practicing politicians and policy makers as well as lecture and seminar style instruction.
 Participants travel to Boston; New York; Gettysburg, PA; Charlottesville, VA; and Washington, D.C., to experience and examine places relevant to U.S. political thought including Brooklyn City Hall, the Pennsylvania State House, Monticello, and the U.S. Capitol.

-The Institute on Contemporary American Literature
+SUSI on Contemporary American Literature

 The Study of the U.S. Institute on Contemporary American Literature surveys contemporary American writers and writing in a variety of genres and investigates how the themes explored in those works reflect larger currents within contemporary American society and culture.
 Seminars, lectures, and discussions address broad themes such as: the transition from modernism to postmodernism; questions of race, history and identity; and cultural scripting and rescripting.
 In investigating these topics, participants are exposed not only to the present diversity of the American literary landscape but to writers who represent a departure from that tradition and are establishing new directions for American literature.